Beauty and Pock Face: Synopsis

 Beauty gave the old woman a bag to sell by her husband's mansion.
 When she did so, the scholar questioned Beauty and brought her and the old woman back home.
 Pock Face proposed tests to determine who was the genuine wife.
 First they walked on eggs; Beauty did not break any, and Pock Face broke them all, but she would not admit it.
 Then they climbed a ladder of knives; Beauty did not cut her feet, and Pock Face did, but she would not admit it.
 Finally, they jumped into boiling oil; Beauty emerged alive, but Pock Face died.
 Beauty sent her Pock Face's bones in a jar back to her stepmother through an old, stuttering servant, and her stepmother misunderstood the servant's words thinking it was carp.
 When she saw it was the bones of her own daughter, she fell down dead.

+Analysis

+According to Sinologist Boris L. Riftin, unlike European variants of Cinderella, wherein the princess marries the prince and the tale ends, Asian variants (which include those from China and Southeast Asia) segue into the revenge of the stepfamily and the heroine's replacement by her stepsister.
+In the second part of the story, states Ding Naitong, the heroine goes through a cycle of transformations (bird/tree/object), until she regains human form at an old woman's house.

 Motifs

 The series of transformations can be found in other fairy tales, such as "A String of Pearls Twined with Golden Flowers" and "The Boys with the Golden Stars".
 "Sweetheart Roland" includes fewer transformations, but also has the heroine appearing secretly to do housework for a benefactor.

 In a Burmese tale titled The Big Tortoise, at the end of the tale, after she was replaced by her ugly stepsister, the heroine goes through two physical transformations: the heroine, Mistress Youngest, visits her stepfamily, who drops a cauldron of boiling water over her and she becomes a white paddy-bird.
 Later, the false bride kills her bird form and asks the cook to roast it.
 The cook buries the bird's remains behind the kitchen, where a quince tree sprouts.
 An old couple passes by the quince tree and a large fruit falls on their lap that they take home and put in an earthen jar.
 The fruit contains the true princess and, when the old couple leaves their cottage, the princess goes out of the earthen jar to tidy up the place.